 Direct, informal appeals often work best.
 Be specific on how you intend to spend the funds (airfare, program fee, tuition, personal travel, special projects, etc.).
 Include a photo of yourself with your request so that the receiver will establish a personal connection with you.

-Make donating as easy as possible (cash or check), so that you’re more likely to get an actual donation rather than a promise to donate, and don’t be afraid to follow up if you haven’t received a response.
+Make donating as easy as possible (cash or check) or set up a personal fundraising website like GoFundMe www.gofundme.com or Indigogo www.indiegogo.com You will be more likely to get an actual donation rather than a promise to donate, and don’t be afraid to follow up if you haven’t received a response.
 Enthusiasm, creativity, and perseverance on your part - and not fearing rejection in some instances - will likely take you a long way.
 Remember every little bit helps!